jangroth/aws-certification-notes/solutions-architect-professional.md

 <a name="7_1_7_1"></a>
 #### [↖](#7_1)[↑](#7_1_7)[↓](#7_1_8) Trusted Signer
 To create signed URLs or signed cookies, you need a signer.
-A signer is either a trusted key group that you create in CloudFront, or an AWS account that contains a CloudFront key pair.We recommend that you use trusted key groups, for the following reasons:
+A signer is either a trusted key group that you create in CloudFront, or an AWS account that contains a CloudFront key pair.
+We recommend that you use trusted key groups, for the following reasons:

 * With CloudFront key groups, you don’t need to use the AWS account root user to manage the public keys for CloudFront signed URLs and signed cookies.
 * With CloudFront key groups, you can manage public keys, key groups, and trusted signers using the CloudFront API.